claussian/core-beliefs/README.md

 # core-beliefs
-Analysis of Core Beliefs Questionnaire from Singapore Philosophy group
+Analysis of Core Beliefs Questionnaire from Singapore Philosophy Group